-A survey by Women Against Rape (WAR) of asylum-seeking women using their services has found that two-thirds are destitute.
-All suffered rape or other sexual violence in their country of origin yet only one-third had been able to report the rape when claiming asylum.
+A survey by Women Against Rape (WAR) of asylum-seeking women using their services has found that nearly half are destitute.
+All suffered rape or other sexual violence in their country of origin.
+But so far only one-third had been able to report to claim asylum.
 Those women who have reported faced hostility, stigma and discrimination, for example being disbelieved despite compelling evidence of the violence they suffered.
 Once they were turned down, they were left destitute and vulnerable to further violence.

 52 women were interviewed about their experience.
 All were victims of sexual violence.